apache/airavata/docs/tutorial/gateways2019_tutorial.md

 python setup.py develop
 ```

-### Use the GaussianLogViewProvider with the Gaussian log output file
+### Use the GaussianEigenvaluesViewProvider with the Gaussian log output file

 Back in the Django Portal, we'll update the application interface for Gaussian
-to add the GaussianLogViewProvider as an additional output view of the file.
+to add the GaussianEigenvaluesViewProvider as an additional output view of the
+file.

 1. Log into your local Django Portal instance.
 2. In the menu at the top, select **Settings**.